 In response to the growing necessity of tracking the patients with coronavirus – their self-isolation and observation – the Ukrainian government has developed an app that helps to do just that.
-It also has a feature to place a call to the ministry of health of Ukraine in case you need help.
+It also has a feature to place a call to the Ministry of Health of Ukraine in case you need help.

 The problem?
 While the features made sense in general, the functionality of the app was not thought through.
-One of the key drawbacks was that, while it was the main app for the foreigners coming to the country, they had no way to log in to the app since it required a Ukrainian phone number to authorize.
+One of the key drawbacks was that, while it was the main app for foreigners coming to the country, they had no way to log in to the app since it required a Ukrainian phone number to authorize.

-HUSPI team worked on this project, which isn’t exactly a mobile app, but rather an ecosystem of websites and applications in conjunction with IoT hardware aimed at rehabilitation for stroke patients.
+The HUSPI team worked on this project, which isn’t exactly a mobile app, but rather an ecosystem of websites and applications in conjunction with IoT hardware aimed at rehabilitation for stroke patients.